 The Honda Accord

 Shopping for a Honda Accord near Walla Walla and College Place is easy when you visit Walla Walla Valley Honda.
 That’s because we stock both brand new and pre-owned Honda Accord models, spanning multiple generations.
 The Accord sedan made its debut on American soil in 1978, and it would establish this vehicle as a Honda flagship vehicle for years to come.
-To give our customers some insight on how the Honda Accord has developed over the years, what the 2015 Honda Accord is capable of, and what we can expect from future generations, let’s have a closer look at this sedan’s history.
+To give our customers some insight on how the Honda Accord has developed over the years, what the new Honda Accord is capable of, and what we can expect from future generations, let’s have a closer look at this sedan’s history.

 The 1976-1989 Honda Accord